GrafinyaZadefala/MonetImGUI/README.md

 ## Overview

 This project provides LuaJIT bindings for the Dear ImGui library, enabling you to write ImGui-based user interfaces using LuaJIT scripts.
 **Note:** This repository includes only the binding layer and does not provide the core ImGui library itself or any backend/platform implementations.
+This library is distributed under a proprietary license.
+For any use in your project, except for personal use for creating Lua Scripts, your repository will be deleted upon request DMCA.

 ## Usage